-The full text of this Ordinance will be mailed without charge to any person upon request made to the City Clerk for the City of Kirkland.
-The Ordinance was passed by the Kirkland City Council at its meeting on the, 2016.
-I certify that the foregoing is a summary of Ordinance O approved by the Kirkland City Council for summary publication.
+The full text of this Ordinance will be mailed without charge to ny person upon request made to the City Clerk for the City of Kirkland.
+The Ordinance was passed by the Kirkland City Council at its meeting in the day of, 2016.
+I certify that the foregoing is a summary of Ordinance O-4520 pproved by the Kirkland City Council for summary publication.
 City Clerk